thesandboxgame/sandbox-smart-contracts/packages/land/contracts/Land.md

 - minters: a list of addresses that can mint lands.
 - super operators: a list of addresses that are automatically approved to transfer tokens between users.
-- meta transaction processor: an address that can transfer lands in behalf of other users and used to implement meta-transactions.
+- meta transaction processor: an address that can transfer lands on behalf of other users and used to implement meta-transactions.
 On the L2 contract this role is the ERC2771 meta transaction forwarder.